Birth centres (midwife-led units) can be more homely than labour wards. We run you through what to expect when you have your baby there.

 What will happen on arrival at the birth centre (midwife-led unit)?

-This will help your midwife decide whether you’re in active labour, which means you are having regular contractions and your cervix is dilated 4cm or more.
+This will help your midwife confirm whether you’re in active labour, which means you are having regular contractions and your cervix is dilated 4cm or more.
 If you’re not in active labour, they might suggest you return home until labour progresses a bit more (NICE, 2014).

 Unless a labouring person has been advised to attend early, it is beneficial to stay at home until labour is established.
 Labouring women who are admitted to hospital in early labour are more likely to experience several medical procedures involving themselves and their babies, as well as longer hospital stays (Miller et al, 2020).